Home > Home Organization > Home Organization Tips > The Ultimate Decluttering Guide for the New Year

 • Try to limit the items on your nightstand to a lamp, phone charger, and a few small personal items, such as a photo frame, a book, and reading glasses.

-• Add rolling shelves or built-in drawers for hidden bedroom storage.
+• Add pull-out shelves, built-in drawers, or under-the-bed storage bins for hidden bedroom storage.

 Declutter Your Kids Room